Twitter can seem time consuming and difficult for small business owners.

 Twitter for small businesses

-Twitter connects you and your business to hundreds of individuals who could be interested in you, your product or service.
+Twitter connects you and your business to hundreds of individuals who could be interested in you, your product or your service.
 This could be worldwide or you can stick to your country or surrounding area.

 Each Twitter user chooses who they follow.
 If they have chosen to follow you they are potentially interested in your service or product.
 Twitter can be a whole new world of trading.